mdiallofzj/APARC_AI4Climate_School/README.md

-# SPARC Training School on “Climate Data Science and Artificial Intelligence in the Global South”.
+# APARC Training School on “Climate Data Science and Artificial Intelligence in the Global South”.

 # Time-period:
 29 th - 31 th October 2023.